Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

 ![2](https://github.com/user-attachments/assets/5aaf9eaf-592d-45f2-ac73-4d8ae219a38f)

 ### Step 4
-To enable Streit's Chief Investment Officer to analyze the predicted sales price of West Ridge North for any year, we can use the cap rate formula: Property Value = Net Operating Income/Cap Rate.
+To enable Streit's Chief Investment Officer to analyze the predicted sales price of West Ridge North for any year, I used the cap rate formula: Property Value = Net Operating Income/Cap Rate.

 ------------------------------------------------------

 Streit told me to put these value in the Sales Details at the top of the worksheet:
 - Holding Period (Years): 5.
 - Exit Cap Rate: 6.00%.